ndmitchell/rattle/README.md

 * [Bigbro](https://github.com/droundy/bigbro/) uses `ptrace` so works for Go binaries and statically linked binaries.
 * [traced-fs](https://github.com/jacereda/traced-fs) is an unfinished file system tracer that implements a user file system that would also work for Go binaries and static linking.

+### Relationship to Shake

+Rattle was designed by the same author as the [Shake build system](https://shakebuild.com/).
+Rattle is named as [a follow-on](https://en.wikipedia.org/wiki/Shake,_Rattle_and_Roll) from Shake, but not a replacement -- Shake continues to be actively developed and is a much more mature system.